chipsalliance/f4pga-examples/docs/customizing-makefiles.rst

 .. note::

-   As of this writing symbiflow only offers full support for Verilog by default.
+   As of this writing, symbiflow only offers full support for Verilog by default.
-   SystemVerilog can also be run through the toolchain but more complicated commands are not fully supported.
+   SystemVerilog can also be run through the toolchain but more complicated designs may not be fully supported.

 Setting the Board Type and Part Name
 -------------------------------------
-Line 5 in the example Makefile defines the board type for the project.
-The use of the term DEVICE may be confusing, but it does refer to a board type as you can see from the context below.
+Line 5 in the example Makefile defines the device fabric for the board being used in the project.

-Several different board types are supported and a listing of the commands for each board type follow:
+Several different device fabrics are supported and a listing of the commands for each
+follow:

 .. tabs::